PROGRAM prepbufr

 • module add pgi32

-To compile the BUFR libraries and the decoding program, set the CPLAT variable in the install.sh script to match the compilers available on your system.
-CPLAT = linux is the default.
+To compile the BUFR libraries and the decoding program, set the CCOMP and FCOMP variables in the install.sh script to match the compilers available on your system.
 Execute the install.sh script to complete the compilations for the main decoding program, the NCEP BUFR library, and the conversion utilities.

 The executables (i.e., prepbufr.x, prepbufr_03Z.x) are placed in the ../exe directory.